Current project status

 Prepayments are popular because they can be used to budget for big spends, such as Christmas, or as a deposit for major purchases like cars or new kitchens.
 On a smaller scale, gift vouchers and cards solve the dilemma of choosing the “right” gift.

-When a retailer becomes insolvent, the law imposes a strict hierarchy of creditors to be paid out of any remaining assets.
-Consumers, who are classed as unsecured creditors, are very near the bottom of the list and frequently receive nothing.
-In some cases, the administrator may decide to honour consumer prepayments and gift vouchers, though they are under no obligation to do so.
-Consumers are often unaware of the legal situation, and in some cases, conflicting information from administrators further confuses the situation.
+Consumers, who are classed as unsecured creditors, are very near the bottom of the list for repayment and frequently receive nothing.
+Consumers are also often unaware of the legal situation, and in some cases, conflicting information from administrators further confuses the situation.

 After receiving the referral from BIS, we gathered empirical evidence about the scale of the problem and the current law.
 In summer 2015, we set out our findings and consulted on possible solutions.
 We received 41 responses to our consultation, a summary of which is available below.